Wayne Huizenga: Ice hockey

 Huizenga operated the Florida Panthers as a public holding company, buying numerous real estate properties in the name of his Panthers Holding Group.
 Capitalizing on the team's 1996 drive to the Stanley Cup finals, he sold shares to the public, whose enthusiasm for the club drove civic leaders in Broward County to use public money to build a new arena for the team.
 Huizenga used the hockey team's stock as currency to begin building yet another diversified enterprise, buying two resort hotels owned partly by Huizenga and other Panthers officials.
 His original investment in the Panthers had nearly tripled in total value to $150 million.

-In 2001, he sold the Panthers to pharmaceutical businessman and friend Alan Cohen and Cohen's partner, former NFL quarterback Bernie Kosar, for approximately $100 million.
+In June 2001, he sold the Panthers to pharmaceutical businessman and friend Alan Cohen and Cohen's partner, former NFL quarterback Bernie Kosar, for approximately $100 million.
 In December 2017, 25 years after he created the club, the Panthers retired the no. 37 shirt in honor of Huizenga.
 His family chose the number because it was his "birth year and lucky number."

-Philanthropy

-Huizenga funded the H. Wayne Huizenga School of Business and Entrepreneurship at the Nova Southeastern University in Fort Lauderdale, Florida.
-He donated to Pine Crest School, a private preparatory school, which named its science building Huizenga Science Building.
-He was a board member of the Laureus Foundation, a charity that, according to its mission statement, "us[es] the power of sport to end violence, discrimination and disadvantage."
-In 2009, his Huizenga Family Foundation donated the chapel at the South Florida Council's Scout camp in Davie, Florida.

 Honors

 In 1991, Huizenga received the Golden Plate Award of the American Academy of Achievement.

-In 1992, Huizenga was named a "Distinguished American" by the Horatio Alger Association in 1992 for his funding of scholarships throughout Florida.
+In 1992, he was named a "Distinguished American" by the Horatio Alger Association of Distinguished Americans.
 He was named its 2008 Norman Vincent Peale Award recipient.
-His donations help fund the association's annual National Scholar awards.

-Huizenga was named the 2005 Ernst & Young World Entrepreneur Of The Year.
+He was named the 2005 Ernst & Young World Entrepreneur Of The Year.

 In 2012, the City of Fort Lauderdale, Florida, renamed Southeast 9th Street in the Rio Vista neighborhood Wayne Huizenga Blvd.